The war in Ukraine will surely be a treasure trove of data for those who study the nature of modern warfare in the 21st century.

 Regardless of Alpha Group’s overall effectiveness, the videos support the narrative that Russia is hemorrhaging tanks.

-According to a recent Newsweek article, Russia recently lost 21 tanks, 23 armored personnel carriers, and eight artillery systems in a single day.
+According to a recent Newsweek article, Russia recently lost 21 tanks, 23 armored personnel carriers, and eight artillery systems in a single day back in March.

-“By Ukraine’s count, this brings Russia’s total tank losses to 3,532,” Newsweek reported.
+“By Ukraine’s count, this brings Russia’s total tank losses to 3,532,” Newsweek reported at the time.

 “The Kyiv authorities have repeatedly shared footage on social media of Russian tanks being destroyed.”
 (Footage that Lee has amplified.)
 Estimates vary of course, and Ukraine’s estimate is probably on the high end.